Blue Light and You

 What is Blue Light

 There are few among us who have not held a prism up to a sunbeam and marveled at the colors of the rainbow.
-We know that just by looking around us with our naked eye we can not break the sunlight into its beautiful colors.
+We know that just by looking around us with our naked eye we are unable to break the sunlight into its beautiful colors.
 But we know they are there.

 Our sun emits red, orange, (yellow) yellow, green, blue, indigo, and violet light.
 We see all the visible colors together of sunlight as white light.
 When we see a rainbow, we see the colors of the sun broken into their respective colors.
 These are the colors that our eyes can see.

 Blue light exposure you receive from computer and television screens is relatively small compared to the amount of exposure from the sun.
-Yet there are health concerns over getting too much blue light.
+Yet there are health concerns over getting too much of it.
 Some scientists purport that it is especially bad for children’s eyes when they get too much light from artificial sources or from the sun.
-However, light from computer screens appears to be harmful as it is usually close to our eyes.
+However, light from computer screens appears to be very harmful as it is usually close to our eyes.

 The jury is still out on the amount of light, blue as well as other wavelengths of light, that is not good for our eyes.
 Until it is more concrete, we should all be aware of the amount of light our eyes absorb.

 Some Blue Light Can Be Avoided

 You can avoid some but not all blue light.
 Put electrical tape over any led lights in your bedroom that you can not turn off.
 Try light-blocking drapes for your bedroom windows.
 Everything you do to control the amount of blue light in the evenings will benefit your health and your sleep patterns.

 HINT: When you purchase lights, be sure to look at the packaging.
 All packaging for new CFL and LED light bulbs provides color temperature information.
 Use low color temperature light sources for interior as well as exterior lighting.
 This light is less harsh and harmful to human health and the environment.